Identification and Scaling of Latent Variables in Ordinal Factor Analysis

 In factor analysis and related models of ordinal observed variables, we commonly assume that latent variables follow a normal distribution with mean 0 and variance 1.
 These constraints have computational advantages that can lead to efficiency in model estimation.
 Separately from identification constraints, it is common practice for applied researchers to ignore that their observed variables are ordinal, summing or averaging the variables as though they are continuous \cite<e.g.,>{lidkru18,sij24}.
 In this paper, we propose identification constraints that are related to averaging ordinal variables as though they are continuous.
 This can make the model parameters more intuitive to applied researchers, as compared to the usual identification constraints.

-Researchers have long considered problems with the treatment of ordinal variables as continuous \cite<e.g.,>{bolbar81,burvuo19,lidkru18,mcn20,rhebro12,winmar84}.
+Many researchers have studied when and whether we can treat ordinal variables as continuous \cite<e.g.,>{bolbar81,burvuo19,lidkru18,mcn20,rhebro12,winmar84}.
 Perhaps the most famous work on this topic is Stevens' scales of measurement \cite<e.g.,>{ste46}.
 In distinguishing between ordinal scales and interval scales, Stevens notes that ``means and standard deviations computed on an ordinal scale are in error to the extent that the successive intervals on the scale are unequal in size'' (p.\ 679).
 Our results below involve the idea of equal intervals in ordinal CFA models, providing minimal identification constraints that are related to equal intervals.
 Our results are also related to those of Kruschke and colleagues \cite{kru14,kru15,lidkru18}, who considered identification constraints for univariate, ordinal regression models.
 They reasoned that, because applied researchers are accustomed to treating ordinal variables as continuous, we should seek to identify the ordinal regression model so that the underlying continuous variable is on the scale of the ordinal variable.
 For example, if we have an ordinal variable with 5 categories, then the ordinal regression model should generally predict values between 1 and 5 on the latent continuous scale, which are then converted to probabilities of assuming each ordered category.

 In the pages below, we formalize the above arguments by first providing background on the specific models and identification constraints that we consider.
 We then study how ordinal CFA models can be constrained so that the latent variable predictions equal the average of the ordinal variables (where we treat the ordinal variables as continuous).
 Next, we propose minimal identification constraints related to these ideas and illustrate them via example and simulation.
 Finally, we consider limitations and future directions.
 The supplementary material includes code showing how our proposed integer constraints can be implemented in {\em lavaan} \cite{ros12} and in {\em mirt} \cite{cha12}.